 - Find My AirPods

 - Security Upgrades

 Apple also delivers security upgrades in iOS 10.3, which will help keep your device secure.
 This is especially important, as Apple strives to fix iPhone exploits to stop organizations and individuals from hacking your iPhone or iPad before the processes and details are made public.

-In addition to iOS 10.3, Apple is also working on watchOS 3.2 with movie theater mode, tvOS 10.2 and macOS Sierra 10.12.4.
+Apple also released watchOS 3.2.2 and macOS Sierra 10.12.5 alongside the iOS 10.3.2 update in May.
 You will need to upgrade all of your devices to get every feature listed here.

 Apple ID Settings Profile